10 Ways to Build Mental Health Systems and Supports

-The integration of educational neuroscience, social emotional learning (SEL) and partnerships with community mental health agencies has brought a lot of hope, positive energy and promise to meeting the needs of the whole child in schools today.
+The integration of educational neuroscience, social-emotional learning (SEL) and partnerships with community mental health agencies has brought a lot of hope, positive energy, and promise to meet the needs of the whole child in schools today.
 Still, we often find that despite our greatest efforts there continues to be something missing.
 In this blog, we will show you the 10 ways to build mental health systems and supports in your school.

 Teachers and staff members pour their hearts into strategies at the classroom, small group and individual levels; however, until we see systemic change with full administrative (and legislative) support, we won’t have the type of sustainable and impactful results we know can come with strong mental health systems and supports.

 You can’t create a shift in the lives of our students and staff without (you guessed it) creating a shift in the system!
 So, where do we start?
 As Maria Von Trapp might suggest, “let’s start at the very beginning.
 A very good place to start.”
 Who doesn’t love a good nod to the Sound of Music?
 But, I digress.
 For our purposes, the beginning is a solid multi-disciplinary team with a shared passion for the vision and a willingness to be the champions of the cause.
 Together we will explore the purpose of this team, 10 strategies to create and sustain the team and it’s work and a brief overview of next steps.

 The multidisciplinary team will assess, oversee implementation of, and evaluate mental health systems and supports.
 This includes, but is not limited to: policy evaluation/development, data tracking, program and intervention development across the tiers, coordinating with community partners (developing MOUs that allow for relevant information shared), training, coaching and connecting with families.